oren/node-website-template/Readme.md

 ## Folders structure

 ```
 server.js               # the starting point of our server

 router.js               # map urls to functions

 routes/                 # each request will ended up in one of those
   index.js              # request for '/'
   static.js             # request for static files

-models/                # getting and saving stuff in our DB
-  all-contacts.js      # getting all contacts
+db/                     # db related stuff
+  db.js                 # access to a real db (just a json file for this example)
+  mock-db.js            # access to mocked db. used for unit tests
-  contacts.json        #  our DB - a few contacts
+  contacts.json         # our DB

 templates/              # UI stuff
   index.ejs             # homepage - showing list of users
   contact-partial.ejs   # each contact

 config/                 # single entry point for dependencies:
   development.js        # hostnames, dbs, external api etc
   prod.js
   test.js